-We recognize thriving as a community means all youth, and young adults, inclusive of all intersecting identities, sexual orientation, gender identity, gender expression, race, ethnicity, culture, age, ability status, class, faith, and social characteristics are equal.
+We recognize thriving as a community means all youth, and young adults, inclusive of all intersecting identities, orientation, gender, race, ethnicity, culture, age, ability status, class, faith, and social characteristics are equal.

 As a nonprofit, we seek to fill gaps in South Dakota, primarily the Rapid City area, as a youth and young adult Drop-In and Transitional Housing Center, with supportive services, prevention, education and community advocacy.

 The YAB is a diverse group of young people ages 13-24, reflective of young people experiencing homelessness in our region.

 The YAB works with the State Continuum of Care, helping to create solutions for youth homelessness.